 - Make a gift for a charity’s fundraising event from your business (or yourself)

 - Fundraising events often need items they can auction or raffle off, so consider donating free car washes, spa visits, gift cards, or discounts from whatever business you are in

-Hopefully these tips will help you find the perfect new companion animal and give a great new home to an animal in need.
+Hopefully, these tips will help you find the perfect new companion animal and give a great new home to animals in need.